cincuranet/blog/_posts/2013-08-01-233385-nuodbs-ado-net-driver-and-entity-framework.md

 category: none
 layout: post
 ---
-I recently started working on <a href="http://www.nuodb.com/devcenter/">NuoDB's .NET driver</a> to improve it and especially to introduce Entity Framework support.
-I was playing with NuoDB before, even from .NET, but <a href="{{ site.url }}{% post_url 2012-05-21-232841-using-nuodb-from-net %}">using only ODBC that was available at that time</a>.
-Currently good pure .NET driver is available and now it has even full <a href="http://msdn.com/ef">Entity Framework</a> support.
+I recently started working on [NuoDB's .NET driver][1] to improve it and especially to introduce Entity Framework support.
+I was playing with NuoDB before, even from .NET, but [using only ODBC that was available at that time][2].
+Currently good pure .NET driver is available and now it has even full [Entity Framework][3] support.

 <!-- excerpt -->